 Mathivanan et al., (2005) reported that combined applications of T. viride and Pseudomonas fluorescense was effective without any negative effects in reducing rice sheath blight besides increasing number of productive tillers, higher grain and straw yields.

 Efforts to breed resistant rice varieties continue, although stable resistance is difficult due to the complex nature of the pathogen and the genetic architecture of resistance.
 Recent advances in understanding pathogen interactions and host resistance mechanisms provide hope for integrated management approaches combining resistant varieties, biological agents, and optimized cultural practices to reduce the impact of sheath blight (Kalboush et al., 2024; Feng et al., 2025).
+Kindly add that “ Therefore, the present study is aimed to ….. (your core aim of this study)” to easy understanding of readers.

 Materials and Methods